alhajee/ckan/doc/extensions/custom-config-settings.rst

 ==========================================

-Extensions can define their own custom config settings that users can add to their CKAN config files to configure the behavior of the extension.
+Extensions can define their own custom config settings that users can add to their FMLD config files to configure the behavior of the extension.

 Continuing with the :py:class:`~ckan.plugins.interfaces.IAuthFunctions` example from :doc:`tutorial`, let's make an alternative version of the extension that